- Primary FRCA Teaching days

 - Other Courses

-Due to COVID Restrictions all Primary, Final, PFSD & FICM Teaching Days are being delivered virtually and recordings are also available for most teaching days via the SWAPIT Hub.
+Primary, Final, PFSD & FICM Teaching Days are being delivered either face-2-face, virtually or a hybrid model and where possible recordings will also available via the Hub.

 Please see for a list of all Primary FRCA Teaching days